Job Title: Nursing Instructor – Clinical

 Even more unique is that nursing skills laboratory and clinical experiences will be enhanced with a state-of-the-art Mobile Nursing Lab (MNL).
 The MNL is a customized specialty-use vehicle with two fully equipped patient care rooms containing adult, obstetrics, and pediatric high-fidelity simulators; a control room with two controller stations; advanced technology for recording and reviewing student practice; internal cellular internet capabilities, and exterior TV for participants outside the MNL.

-WVJC is looking for full-time and part-time nursing instructors and staff interested in working remotely.
+WVJC is looking for full-time and part-time nursing instructors and staff.
 Apply today if you have what it takes to contribute as an innovative nursing team member!

 To empower change by creating opportunity.

 - Work Ethic – We achieve success through hard work and an unwavering commitment to our purpose.

 - Exemplary – We demonstrate the highest level of integrity, ethical standards, and professionalism.